 So many people talking so much about art and artists, but rarely a few come forward to do some thing substantially to popularise art and promote artists in all seriousness.

 I found in this great man that rare quality.
 I will remember all that he had done for me, through out my life.
 This period (2005-2011) has a significant impact in my career and in my life as well.
-I would cherish the moment with pride in the years to come as it is a rare event in the life of an artist in India.
+I would cherish the moment with pride in the years to come.
 And, I believe this experience would inspire me to paint many more outstanding portraits in future!

 A Proud Moment - Governor visits my Studio cum Residence